Data privacy

 A clear perspective on the Protection of Personal Information (POPIA)

-South Africa’s Protection of Personal Information Act (POPIA) and its related regulations are far-reaching.
-With steep penalties for organisations that are not in compliance, ensure that your organisation is taking the proper precautions to protect your data.
-Alternatively contact one our professionals for a clear perspective.
+South Africa’s Protection of Personal Information Act (POPIA) and its related regulations are far reaching.
+With steep penalties for organisations that are not in compliance, you are advised to ensure that your organisation is taking the proper precautions to protect your data.
+One our professionals can offer you a clear perspective.

 • Identify relevant business processes, systems and data sets likely to contain personal information